-In relation to that business model, on 18 January 2013 the FSA issued an alert which included the following:
+In relation to that business model, on 18 January 2013, the FSA issued an alert which included the following:

-"Advising on pension transfers with a view to investing pension monies into unregulated products through a SIPP

-It has been brought to the FSA's attention that some financial advisers are giving advice to customers on pension transfers or pension switches without assessing the advantages and disadvantages of investments proposed to be held within the new pension.
+"Advising on pension transfers with a view to investing pension monies into unregulated products through a SIPP advantages and disadvantages of investments proposed to be held within the new pension.
 In particular, we have seen financial advisers moving customers' retirement savings to self-invested personal pensions (SIPPs) that invest wholly or primarily in high risk often highly illiquid unregulated investments (some of which may be Unregulated Collective Investment Schemes).
 Examples of the unregulated investments are diamonds, overseas property developments, storepods, forestry and film schemes, among other non-mainstream propositions.